Chase Bank Review

-Additionally, new cardholders earn 50,000 bonus points, worth $750 in travel if redeemed through Chase Ultimate Rewards, after spending $4,000 on purchases in any category in the first three months.
+Additionally, new cardholders earn 50,000 bonus points, worth $750 in travel if redeemed through Chase Ultimate Rewards, after spending $4,000 on purchases in the first three months.

-Finally, because Chase Sapphire Preferred is part of the Visa Infinite network, you'll gain 24/7 access to a concierge that can help you make dinner reservations or acquire tickets to the hottest shows and sporting events in town—any town.
+Finally, as part of the Visa Infinite network, you'll gain 24/7 access to a concierge that can help you make dinner reservations or get tickets to shows and sporting events—anywhere you like.